-The UK's two-year National Ecosystem Assessment delivered a mass of data on the current condition, values and potential futures of the nation's terrestrial, freshwater and marine ecosystems (UK NEA 1, 2011).
+The context for this particular assignment is the UK's National Ecosystem Assessment, a two-year project (2009-11) that delivered a mass of insight into and data on the current condition, values and potential futures of the nation's terrestrial, freshwater and marine ecosystems (UK NEA, 2011).
 At the same time, this exercise identified a number of important unresolved issues and areas ('uncertainties').
-A two-year follow-on phase was initiated 'to develop an improved evidence base to implement the ecosystem services paradigm within the ecosystems approach, and thereby facilitate more informed decision-making' (UK NEAFO, 2011).
-A central component of UK NEAFO is closer scrutiny of cultural ecosystem services (CES) and this report is intended to further that objective.
-Originally commissioned as a stand-alone activity (and pursued by a single person rather than a team), it has since become more closely associated with UK NEAFO's further research into cultural values (WP5) and plural and shared values (WP6), which have explored some of the same territory.
+A two-year follow-on phase (2011-13) was instigated 'to develop an improved evidence base to implement the ecosystem services paradigm within the ecosystems approach, and thereby facilitate more informed decision-making' (UK NEAFO, 2011).
+A central component of UK NEAFO is closer scrutiny of CES and this AHWG report is intended to further that objective.